Simple groups with strong fixed-point properties: Background

 \subsection{Homological finiteness properties}

-A {\it $G$-CW-complex} is a CW-complex $X$ equipped with a $G$-action that is compatible with the cell structure, in the sense of L\"uck \cite[Definition 1.25]{luck2002l2}.
-This notion is equivalent to that of an admissible $G$-complex in the terminology of Brown \cite[Chapter IX, §10]{brown1982cohomology}, characterised by the property that any element of $G$ which stabilises a cell $\sigma \subseteq X$ must fix $\sigma$ pointwise.
+A {\it $G$-CW-complex} is a CW-complex $X$ equipped with a $G$-action that is compatible with the cell structure, in the sense of L\"uck \cite[Def.~1.25]{luck2002l2}.
+This notion is equivalent to that of an admissible $G$-complex in the terminology of Brown \cite[Chap.~IX, §10]{brown1982cohomology}, characterised by the property that any element of $G$ which stabilises a cell $\sigma \subseteq X$ must fix $\sigma$ pointwise.
 Throughout, we will assume that all $G$-actions are of this form.

 We say that $X$ is a \textit{free $G$-CW complex} if the action $G$ on $X$ is free.
 By $EG$ we mean a contractible free $G$-CW complex, and by $BG$ we mean the quotient $EG/G$ called a {\it classifying space} of $G$.
 If we do not specify the choice of $EG$, then we simply choose an arbitrary contractible free $G$-CW complex as $EG$.
 Such a complex always exists and any two choices for $EG$ are $G$-homotopy equivalent \cite{luck05_survey}.
-A group $G$ is said to be of {\it type} $F_n$ if there is a $BG$ with finite $n$-skeleton.
+A group $G$ is said to be of {\it type} $F_n$ if there is a $BG$ with finite $n$-skeleton and it is of {\it type} $F$ if $BG$ is finite.

 The \textit{cohomological dimension of $G$} can be defined by